-- 26. (1) Parish meetings attended by the ratepayers of the parish, whether in relation to ecclesiastical matters or to secular matters, need not be held. - (2) For the purpose of determining matters which would, but for the provisions of paragraph (1), be determined at a parish meeting, the following provisions of this regulation shall apply. - (3) Where a decision is required in relation to ecclesiastical or secular matters in any parish, including, but not limited to, the amount to be raised by means of parochial taxation for the purposes set out in Article I of the 1923 Law ("parochial tax"), or the parish waste rate to be levied under the Parochial Collection of Waste (Guernsey) Ordinance, 2018^{dd} ("parish waste rate"), such decision shall be made at a meeting of the Constables and Douzaine, after consultation with the dd Ordinance No. XXIV of 2018.

-Rector and Churchwardens in the case of ecclesiastical matters, subject to the following conditions being fulfilled.
+24. (1) Parish meetings attended by the ratepayers of the parish, whether in relation to ecclesiastical matters or to secular matters, need not be held.

+(2) For the purpose of determining matters which would, but for the provisions of paragraph (1), be determined at a parish meeting, the following provisions of this regulation shall apply.

+(3) Where a decision is required in relation to ecclesiastical or secular matters in any parish, including, but not limited to, the amount to be raised by means of parochial taxation for the purposes set out in Article I of the 1923 Law ("parochial tax"), or the parish waste rate to be levied under the Parochial Collection of Waste (Guernsey) Ordinance, 2018^q ("parish waste rate"), such decision shall be made at a meeting of the Constables and Douzaine, after consultation with the Rector and Churchwardens in the case of ecclesiastical matters, subject to the following conditions being fulfilled.

-- (4) A notice shall be published on one occasion in La Gazette Officielle, setting out - (a) a summary of the matters requiring determination, - (b) details of the proposed decision of the Constables and Douzaine in relation to such matters, - (c) the address of a website on which the details of any proposed expenditure, accounts and other information necessary for a proper understanding of the matters requiring determination shall be published, and notification of such other means by which such accounts and other information may be made available to ratepayers of the parish, as the Constables and Douzaine may think fit, and - (d) the date of the meeting of the Constables and Douzaine at which the decision will be made, and the date, being not earlier than seven days after the date of the notice, before which any representations by parishioners should be received, and stating that any representations received by the Constables and Douzaine before the date specified in the notice will be taken into account by them in reaching any decision.
+(4) A notice shall be published on one occasion in La Gazette Officielle, setting out -

+- (a) a summary of the matters requiring determination, - (b) details of the proposed decision of the Constables and Douzaine in relation to such matters, - (c) the address of a website on which the details of any proposed expenditure, accounts and other information necessary for a proper understanding of the matters requiring determination shall be published, and notification of such other means by which such accounts and other information may be made available - q Ordinance No. XXIV of 2018.

+to ratepayers of the parish, as the Constables and Douzaine may think fit, and and stating that any representations received by the Constables and Douzaine before the date specified in the notice will be taken into account by them in reaching any decision.